 Personality tests are numerous, and vary greatly in design.
 Some color personality tests are created as a fun, clickable link that provides users with a small, unscientific (but certainly interesting) blurb about the personality associated with a specific color and the meaning of colors, some color personality tests identify personalities based on a core group of four colors, and still others rely on color theory and color psychology to form an idea of personality traits and behavior.
 The traits associated with certain colors (i.e. red for passion, blue for loyalty, yellow for kindness) may be used to determine what color a person’s personality is, or colors’ actual makeup may be used to identify personality traits (i.e. an individual whose personality is green is someone who combines the traits of a yellow and blue personality).

 Determining your personality’s color can involve taking online or printed assessments, evaluating your strengths, weaknesses, likes, and dislikes, or can involve reading through color descriptions, and identifying which of the descriptions best fit your personality traits and tendencies.
 If a more clinical assessment of personality and color are desired, a mental health professional can conduct a more thorough and objective study.
-Color psychology is just one field of study that might be able to help clients determine what roles colors play in their lives.
-People who work within the psychology of color may focus on research, or may focus on the practical application of color theory and color psychology to benefit their patients.
+Color psychology is just one field of study that might be able to help clients determine what roles colors play in their lives, and why they chose their favorite color.
+People who work within the psychology of color may focus on research or may focus on the practical application of color theory, color meaning, and color psychology to benefit their patients.